TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab9.md

 ### Grading

-You can earn up to 30 points for your example MiniJava programs and their corresponding Jasmin programs.
-We will focus on completeness and correctness of your examples.
-Furthermore, you can earn up to 70 points for your code generator:
+You can earn up to 70 points for your code generator:

 * transformation (55 points)
     * classes (8 points)